2026-04-04

 ollama pull qwen3.5:27b

 Qwen 3.5 4B matches GPT-4o on independent testing with a 49.9% win rate across 1,000 real-world prompts (N8Programs, March 2026).
 Even the smallest model here is genuinely useful.
+For a deeper comparison between model families, read our DeepSeek V3 vs Qwen 3.5 Mac comparison.

 Step 3: Install Claude Code